CaioMonteiro2603/eshop-microservices/README.md

 # EShopMicroservices

-### Building an academic project using .NET Core with Microservices
+### Building an academic project using .NET Core with Microservices and Docker